Those Lights In The Sky Seen Across The U.S. Were Big Formations Of Military Airlifters

 JFEX in particular has progressively become more relevant with every iteration.
 The idea behind it is to train as a large force, while incorporating elements from across the Defense Department's combat domains, to break through an enemy's anti-access bubble and setup a foothold in their own backyard.
 Hence the name "Forceable Entry."

 For units heading to NTTR as part of the exercise, fighters and attack aircraft will provide cover and suppression of enemy air defenses for them, and other aircraft will provide surveillance, command and control, and electronic warfare support.
 Ground combat units are a key component of JFEX as well.
-It is the quality of this entire package, and its implementation for a common set of scenario based objectives, that the Weapons School students will be judged on.
+It is the quality of this entire ultra-complex "package," and its implementation for a common set of scenario-based objectives that the Weapons School students will be judged on.

 I wrote a previous piece detailing JFEX in 2014 which you should take a look at, and in it I quoted Capt.
 Cliff Caldwell, 62nd Operations Support Squadron wing weapons and tactics director, stating: